stonefarmer9/CV/README.md

 Having spent the last 16 weeks in developer boot-camp.
 The first four weeks of which are spent self-teaching in your home environment, followed by 12 weeks onsite at the academy.
 Here our learning was focused on the language agnostic skills needed to be a developer.
 The core teachings they provided me are:

-- Test Driven Development (TDD)
+- TDD
-- Object Oriented Design (OOD)
+- OOD
 - Debugging process
 - General methodical processes for approaching any project.
-- SOLID principles such as Do Not Repeat yourself (DRY) and Single responsibility principle(SRP)
+- SOLID: DRY & SRP.
 - Clean code conventions and processes.

 The course has given me an excellent set of skills to enable me to become a junior developer and begin a career in the tech industry.